-She is a member of several professional organizations, including the Society of Technical Communicators (STC), the National Council of Teachers of English (NCTE), the Conference on College Composition and Communication (CCCC), the Two-Year College English Association (TYCA), the Two-Year College English Association SE (TYCA-SE), the Association for Supervision and Curriculum Development (ASCD), and the National Writing Project.
+She is a member of several professional organizations, including the Association of Teachers of Technical Writing (ATTW), the National Council of Teachers of English (NCTE), the Conference on College Composition and Communication (CCCC), the Two-Year College English Association (TYCA), the Two-Year College English Association SE (TYCA-SE), the Association for Supervision and Curriculum Development (ASCD), and the National Writing Project.